UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

-After the account was created, you can change your password, name and email address under the settings option.
-You can have the wineries to email you when new wines or your favorite wine is available.
-Also you can have the app to notify you when news comes from your favorite Wineries.
+After a user is registered, the user can change their password, user name and email address on the settings screen, which is accessbile from the home screen.
+Users may also opt in to email from wineries about new wines, special events and promotions.
+After opting in, a user may disable this option at any time to unsubscribe from all mailings from our partner wineries.
+We strive to guard the safety and privacy of our users by managing these communcations on behalf of our partner wineries and never share user data.

 ![image](artboards/Settings.png)